kogosoftwarellc/open-api/README.md

 1. Create path handlers.

-    Our `paths` object was empty in the main apiDoc because `express-openapi` generates it for us based on the location of our path handlers.
+    Our `paths` object was empty in the main apiDoc because `express-openapi` allows to generate it for us based on the location of our path handlers.
 For this example we'll place our path handlers under `api-v1/paths/`.

     Let's create a `worlds` path: